-NOVELTY AND POTENTIAL TO BECOME WORLD-LEADING - BEARING IN MIND THE INTENTION IS TO PRODUCE A PROTOTYPE DEVICE
+NOVELTY AND POTENTIAL TO BECOME WORLD-LEADING - BEARING IN MIND THE INTENTION IS TO PRODUCE A PROTOTYPE DEVICE (25%)

-- [0] None: Is routine and presents little or no novelty. - [1] Low: Displays some novelty but the outcomes are likely to be incremental. - [2] Medium: Is differentiated will lead to notably improved technology. - [3] High: Distinctive approach that is highly likely to produce leading innovations or capability.
+- [0] None: Is routine and presents little or no novelty. - [1] Low: Displays some novelty, but the outcomes are likely to be incremental. - [2] Medium: Is differentiated will lead to notably improved technology. - [3] High: A distinctive approach that is highly likely to produce leading innovations or capabilities.

-TECHNICAL/SCIENTIFIC MERITS; SCIENTIFIC AND TECHNICAL RISK (SCIENCE COMPONENT) - BEARING IN MIND THE INTENTION IS TO PRODUCE A PROTOTYPE DEVICE
+TECHNICAL/SCIENTIFIC MERITS; SCIENTIFIC AND TECHNICAL RISK (SCIENCE COMPONENT) - BEARING IN MIND THE INTENTION IS TO PRODUCE A PROTOTYPE DEVICE (25%)

-- [0] Low: The Proposal is uncompetitive and has significant weaknesses or flaws, such as a poorly developed or costed plan, no demonstrated ability that the investigators can deliver on the proposed research or a lack of novelty or value.
+- [0] Low: The proposal is uncompetitive and has significant weaknesses or flaws, such as a poorly developed or costed plan, no demonstrated ability for the investigators to deliver on the proposed research, or a lack of novelty or value.
 Risks are poorly articulated or are unmitigated. - [1] Moderate: An interesting proposal.
 Developing expertise amongst investigators.
-Some concerns about either the resource estimate or the ability of the researchers to deliver based on their understanding of the state of the art or their track record.
+Some concerns are about either the resource estimate or the ability of the researchers to deliver based on their understanding of the state of the art or their track record.
 The proposal may lack a compelling element.
 Risks are partly identified or inadequately mitigated.
-Risks outweigh benefits. - [2] Good: High-quality research and a strongly competitive proposal.
+The risks outweigh the benefits. - [2] Good: High-quality research and a strongly competitive proposal.
 Investigators have provided evidence of previous ability to deliver.
 Risks have been well articulated and mitigated, although some residual risks might remain.
-The potential benefits outweigh potential risks. - [3] Outstanding: Of the highest quality and at the forefront of research in the field.
+The potential benefits outweigh the potential risks. - [3] Outstanding: Of the highest quality and at the forefront of research in the field.
 Well budgeted for the proposed statement of work.
 Sound track record of investigators.
 Risks have been adequately identified and mitigated.

 TEAM TECHNICAL/SCIENTIFIC MERITS; COLLABORATION AND TRACK RECORD - AT MINIMUM, THE TEAM MUST COMPRISE OF COLLABORATORS FROM TWO MEMBER UNIVERSITIES.
+(25%)

-- [0] None: The team does not meet the minimum eligibility requirement - [1] Low: The team has inadequate expertise to lead to a successful outcome or is significantly flawed in its composition. - [2] Good: The team consists of lead researchers from the different institutions (with or without students, research associates) with fit for purpose expertise. - [3] Excellent: The team clearly has been assembled to encapsulate the best expertise from across the DIN.
+- [0] None: The team does not meet the minimum eligibility requirement - [1] Low: The team has inadequate expertise to lead to a successful outcome or is significantly flawed in its composition. - [2] Good: The team consists of lead researchers from different institutions (with or without students, research associates) with fit-for-purpose expertise. - [3] Excellent: The team has been assembled to encapsulate the best expertise across the DIN.

 ASSESSMENT FORM

 Application Number:

 Title:

 Reviewer Name:

 Reviewer's Institution:

-Criterion 1 - Impact and i mplement ation pa athway
+Criterion 1 - Impact and implementation pathway

-Ranking (circle one): 0 1 2 3
+Ranking (circle one): 0 1 2 ----------------------- --- --- --- --

-Criterion 2 - Novelty and potential to o becon ne world d-leading
+Criterion 2 - Novelty and potential to become world-leading

-Ranking (circle one): 0 1 2 3

-Criterion 3 - Technical an d Scientif ic Morit / Scienti ific and Toc hnical Pick
+Ranking (circle one): 0 1 2 3 Criterion 3 - Technical an d Scientifi c Merit/ Scienti ic and Technical Ris k

-Ranking (circle one): 0 1 2 3 ---

-Criterion 4 - Team Collab oration an d Evno rtico in cluding and lysis of roa uicito ckill

-Ranking (circle one): 0 1 Expe 2 3 iysis oi reqi TISHE SKIII 3
+Criterion 4 - Team Collaboration and Expertise, including analysis of requisite skills Ranking (circle one): 0 1 2 3

-3 (1 312 3112). - -